webkinder/wp-cli-command-starter/README.md

 This is a starter repository to create a new WP CLI Command.
 Adjust to your needs to create your WP CLI Command.

-## Installation (please write some code first.
-This packages does not do something useful in itself and is only boilerplate code...)
+## Installation (Adjust the links here.
+This package is not meant to be installed as it does not do anything useful and is only a starting point for development).

 ### Via WP-CLI Package Manager (requires wp-cli >= 0.23)
 ```bash